primer/design/docs/spacing.md

 ## Scale

 Primer follows a base-8 scale, as it allows for significant flexibility when defining a variety of spacing values within an interface.

-`[list of spacing utilities]`
+The possible values are: 0, 4, 8, 16, 24, 32, 40, 48

 For very small components where 8 pixel spacing is too large, you can use 4 pixels.